McSinyx/comp/README.rst

 the BSDs).

 It also depends on ``youtube-dl`` and ``libmpv``.
-Both of those should be available in your operating system's repository.
+Both of those should be available in your operating system's repository, although it's more recommended to install ``youtube-dl`` using ``pip`` (currently most distros still use Python 2 as default so the command is something like ``pip3 install youtube-dl``).

 Installing comp
 ^^^^^^^^^^^^^^^